chromium/chromium/chromeos/components/feature_usage/README.md

 * Has the user enabled the feature for the device?
 * Successful attempt to use the feature.
 * Failed attempt to use the feature.
+* Record the usage time of the feature.

 The first two are reported once per day.
 To correctly track 1-, 7-, 28-days users.
 The feature usage component encapsulates this logic.